InnerWorld

 You decide what's visible, when, and for how long.
 Your therapist sees summaries, never raw material.

-• 4 universal parts (Protector, Wounded Child, Analyst, Hidden Part)
+• 4 universal parts — Protector, Wounded Child, Analyst, Hidden Part

 • Reflection Mode — write freely, parts respond

-• Observer synthesis after each reflection
+• Observer synthesis after each session

-• On-device privacy
+• On-device privacy mode

-• Selective memory delete
+• Priority memory weighting

 Practitioner